create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 }
 ```

-This sends a set_translation inputOnly field to the Transform node.
-An inputOnly field on a passed node can appear only on the left side of the assignment.
-An outputOnly fields or inputOutput field in the passed node can appear only on the right side, which reads the last value sent out.
-Fields in the passed node cannot be accessed, but inputOutput fields can either send an event to the `set_...` inputOnly field, or read the current value of the `..._changed` outputOnly fields.
+This sends a set_translation `inputOnly` field to the Transform node.
+An `inputOnly` field on a passed node can appear only on the left side of the assignment.
+An `outputOnly` fields or `inputOutput` field in the passed node can appear only on the right side, which reads the last value sent out.
+Fields in the passed node cannot be accessed, but `inputOutput` fields can either send an event to the `set_...` inputOnly field, or read the current value of the `..._changed` `outputOnly` fields.
 This follows the routing model of the rest of X3D.

 ### Sending OutputOnly Fields

-Assigning to an outputOnly fields or inputOutput field sends that event at the completion of the currently executing function.
-This implies that assigning to the outputOnly field or inputOutput field multiple times during one execution of the function still only sends one event and that event is the last value assigned.
+Assigning to an `outputOnly` field or `inputOutput` field sends that event at the completion of the currently executing function.
+This implies that assigning to the `outputOnly` field or `inputOutput` field multiple times during one execution of the function still only sends one event and that event is the last value assigned.